I'm Honey!

 The other half of me is a conformist who knows that group friendships in a woman’s life, to include my own, are very meaningful and powerful.
 Each relationship we nurture makes life a little more vibrant.

 Don’t get me wrong, I have a treasure chest of wonderful friends.
 My friends are not in one group.
 They are all over.
+For example, I have friends from work, neighbors, old classmates, and even friends I met while traveling—these examples show just how varied my friendships are.
 I wish, at times, I could pool them all together into one group and have a party.
 OMG, this group would be so eclectic, so exciting and colorful.
 Maybe I will do just that!
 And add one more item to my agenda.
 I am smiling!

 A WOMAN’S GOT TO DO WHAT A WOMAN’S GOT TO DO… MAKE HER OWN CHOICES!

 As women, we often try to have it all, balancing family, friends, career, and personal development.
+At the beginning of my journey, I didn’t realize how important female bonding would be in shaping my experiences and choices.
 There is so much on our plates that it is easy to neglect specific pieces of the pie.
 For me, I realized that in my ‘razzle and dazzle’ lifestyle I have been neglecting the sparkle that female bonding adds to the game of life.
 It may be tough to have it all, but I’m up for the challenge!

 I am grateful that I have the opportunity to nurture the parts of me that shine when I surround myself with women whose friendships help fill my soul.